KeziaSaahene/food-production-impact-analysis/README.md

 - **Python (Pandas, NumPy, Matplotlib, Seaborn)** – Data cleaning and visualization.
 - **Power BI / Tableau (optional)** – Dashboards for stakeholder insights.

+# Business Questions
+•	Which foods contribute most to nutrient pollution of water bodies (eutrophication)?
+•	Which foods produce the highest greenhouse gas emissions per calorie consumed?
+•	Which specific foods are the largest contributors to greenhouse gas emissions?
+•	How do plant-based foods compare with animal-based foods across environmental indicators?
+•	Which food categories account for the highest total emissions?
+•	What is the overall environmental footprint of food production?
+•	Which foods are most water-intensive to produce?
+•	What food products should be deprioritized or regulated to prevent soil and water degradation?
+•	Which stage (primary production vs supply chain) contributes the most to emissions?
+• Which foods generate the most emissions during processing stages?

 # Data Understanding
 The dataset Food_Production.csv contains information on environmental impacts of producing various food products.
 It has 43 rows (food items) and 23 columns (impact metrics).